The Lure of Kurtz

 In the first half of the novel, Kurtz is only a name, however.
 He only exists in Marlow’s thoughts and in other characters’ conversations.
 His name goes before him, quite literally.
 Marlow ‘heard the name of Kurtz’, ‘had heard Mr Kurtz was in there’, overhears others who ‘had been talking about Kurtz’, asks ‘who is this Mr Kurtz?’ and is fascinated just by ‘the prospect of meeting Mr Kurtz very soon.’
 These repeated references, where ‘Kurtz’ is just a name, a word, without clear identification or substance, create the sense of mystery for the reader.

-These ideas are furthered when the Manager reveal his concern that Kurtz may be ill, commenting that he is ‘an exceptional man’, an adjective wit a similar function to ‘remarkable’.
+These ideas are furthered when the Manager reveals his concern that Kurtz may be ill, commenting that he is ‘an exceptional man’, an adjective with a similar function to ‘remarkable’.
 The brickmaker goes further however, at first apparently echoing ‘exceptional’ and ‘remarkable’ by his use of ‘prodigy’, with its suggestions of extraordinary and unprecedented abilities.
 His next sentence is even more revealing, however: ‘He is an emissary of pity, and science, and progress, and devil knows what else.’
-The list of what should be attributes has a tone of scorn, emphasised by the grammatically unnecessary commas and repetition of ‘and’, an impression confirmed by the dismissive quality of the final phrase.
+The list of what should be attributes has a tone of scorn, emphasised by the grammatically unnecessary commas in the syndetic list, an impression confirmed by the dismissive quality of the final phrase.

 It is perhaps that very ambiguity which fascinates Marlow, seeing in Kurtz a coloniser who is able to work productively, a clear contrast with the absurd levels of colonial inefficiency and waste he describes when first landing in the Congo and which reflect Conrad’s own experience of the Belgian colonial regime.
 Marlow even uses the authority of Kurtz’s name in his demand for rivets to mend his steamboat, and in this urge for purposeful work, Conrad creates a link between Marlow and Kurtz.